Medically reviewed by Drugs.com. Last updated on Oct 27, 2021.

 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:

 - Anemia (low red blood cells) or

 - Liver disease, mild—Use with caution.
 May make these conditions worse.

 - Idiopathic pulmonary fibrosis (IPF), including IPF patients with pulmonary hypertension—Should not be used in patients with this condition.

 - Liver disease, moderate or severe—Use is not recommended in patients with this condition.

-It is very important that you understand the rules of the Letairis® REMS program.
-Read the patient Medication Guide.
-Ask your doctor or pharmacist if you have any questions.
+It is very important that you understand the requirements of the Letairis® REMS program, and become familiar with the Letairis® Medication Guide.
+Read and follow these instructions carefully.
+Ask your doctor if you have any questions.
 You might be asked to sign a form to show that you understand the information.

 Swallow the tablet whole.
 Do not crush, break, or chew it.
 You may take this medicine with or without food.

 The dose of this medicine will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of this medicine.
 If your dose is different, do not change it unless your doctor tells you to do so.